Data-SUITE: Data-centric identification of in-distribution incongruous examples: Data-SUITE

+\emph{(P2) Instance-wise:} The CI should be \emph{adaptive at an instance level}. i.e, we do not wish $r_i(x) - l_i(x)$ to be constant w.r.t $x \in \X$.
+In this way, the CIs permit to order various test instances $x \in \Dtest$ according to their uncertainty.
+This property is particularly desirable in healthcare settings where we wish to quantify variable uncertainty for individual patients, rather than for the population as whole.\\

+\emph{(P3) Feature-wise:} We build CIs $[l_i(x), r_i(x)]$ for each feature $i \in [d_X]$ as opposed to an overall confidence region $R(x) \subset \X$.
+While less general than the latter approach, feature-wise CIs are more interpretable, allowing attribution of inconsistencies and uncertainty to individual features.\\

+\emph{(P4) Downstream coupling:} Instances with smaller CIs are more reliably predicted by a downstream model trained on $\Dtrain$.
+More precisely, our CIs should have a negative correlation between CI width and downstream model performance.
+In this way, CIs allow to draw conclusions about the incongruence of test instances $x \in \Dtest$.

 To construct feature CIs that satisfy these properties, we introduce a new framework leveraging copula modeling, representation learning and conformal prediction.
 The blueprint of our method is presented in Fig.~\ref{fig:method}.
 Concretely, our method relies on 3 building blocks: a \emph{generator} that augments the initial training set $\Dtrain$; a \emph{representer} that leverages the augmented training set $\Dtrain^+$ to learn a low-dimensional representation $f : \X \rightarrow \H$ of the data and a \emph{conformal predictor} that predicts instance-wise feature CIs $[l_i(x), r_i(x)]$ on the basis of each instance's representation $f(x) \in \H$.
-By construction, this method fulfills properties (P2) and (P3).
-As we will see in the following, the conformal predictor guarantees (P1).
-We demonstrate (P4) empirically in Section~\ref{sec:experiments}.
+By construction of the CIs, this method fulfills properties (P2) and (P3).
+As we will see in the following, the conformal predictor's theoretical properties guarantees (P1).
+However, we also empirically validate (P1), see Sec \ref{experiment1}.
+We then also demonstrate (P4) empirically in Sec.~\ref{sec:experiments}.
 Appendix \ref{ablation} quantifies the significance of each block via an ablation study.
 Let us now detail each block.